-The UNC Dietetic faculty will advise you regarding which courses you have taken or are planning to take will fulfill the requirements for completion of the Distance Dietetic Program.
+The UNC Dietetic faculty will advise you regarding which courses you have taken or are planning to take will fulfill the requirements for distance completion of the Didactic Program in Dietetics.
 They will help you design your schedule of pre-requisite courses to take in preparation for enrollment in the on-line courses.
-You may begin taking courses in the Distance Dietetic Program if you have taken the appropriate pre-requisites, you have been advised by your advisor, you meet the 3.0 or above grade point average requirement and there is space available in the courses.
-If you do not already have a Bachelor's degree, and will need one from UNC, or if you plan to pursue a second Bachelor's degree in Dietetics, you can complete your first three years of coursework at a campus close to you and the last 30 credits online with UNC.
+You may begin taking courses in a Distance Dietetic Program cohort if you have taken the Dietetics pre-requisites, you have been advised by your advisor, you meet the 3.0 or above grade point average requirement and there is space available in the courses.
+If you do not already have a Bachelor's degree, or if you plan to pursue a second Bachelor's degree in Dietetics, you can complete your first three years of coursework at a campus close to you and the last 30 credits online with UNC.

 Time to Completion:

 $484/credit hour (Fall 2023, Spring 2024, Summer 2024)

 We will be accepting applications August through July for the Fall cohort.

 Eligibility for Online Programs by State of Residence

 The University of Northern Colorado has been approved by Colorado to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 Through this membership, we adhere to established standards for distance higher education and are authorized to serve students from all 49 NC-SARA participating states.

 The Commission on Dietetic Registration website provides information regarding the plan and timeline to initiate the new entry-level practice requirements of earning an advanced degree along with completing supervised practice and taking a registration exam.